orfeio/orfeio/rsafd.md

 ### Windows

-We will use the Windows Subsystem for Linux and the Ubuntu Linux app as the foundation of our development environment.
-This will have the additional benefit of our environment working like other Linux systems, from cloud-provided servers to high performance computing environments.
+All commands require the Windows Subsystem for Linux (WSL) and the Ubuntu Linux app.

-#### Prepare the Linux Subsystem
+#### Prepare WSL

 1. Search for and open the "Turn Windows Features On and Off" control panel on your computer.
 2. Check the box labeled "Virtual Machine Platform", click the Ok button and then restart.